 If the attic or garage are packed, Public Storage can help.
-The real estate investment trust (REIT), is one of the largest self-storage companies in the US.
-It operates more than 2,000 storage facilities comprising some 130 million sq. ft. of storage space in the US and another 189 facilities in Europe (through its Shurgard Europe affiliate).
+The real estate investment trust (REIT) is one of the largest self-storage companies in the US.
+It operates more than 2,250 storage facilities comprising some 146 million sq. ft. of storage space in the US and more than 190 facilities in Europe (through its Shurgard Europe affiliate).
 The firm's self-storage properties, located in densely populated areas, generate more than 90% of the company's sales.
 Public Storage, which was founded in 1980, also rents trucks, and sells moving supplies such as locks, boxes, and packing supplies.
-It also owns about 40% of publicly traded PS Business Parks, an office building REIT.
+It also owns part of publicly traded PS Business Parks, an office building REIT.

 California-based Public Storage operates self-storage facilities in 38 US states.
-California, Texas, and Florida are its largest markets.
-Its domestic self-storage facilities generated 93% of the company's revenue in 2012.
-Public Storage also owns a 49% stake in Shurgard Europe, which operates about 190 units in Belgium, Denmark, France, Germany, the Netherlands, Sweden, and the UK.
+As might be expected, Public Storage's biggest markets are the three most populous states.
+It has more than 420 facilities in California, about 275 in Florida, and about 270 in Texas.
+Public Storage also owns a 49% stake in Shurgard Europe, which operates more than 200 units in Belgium, Denmark, France, Germany, the Netherlands, Sweden, and the UK.

 In Europe Public Storage owns 49% of Shurgard Europe.
 In 2011 Shurgard Europe acquired the remaining 80% interest it already didn't own in two joint ventures.
 The deal gave Shurgard full ownership in 72 self-storage facilities in seven countries.
 While the company expected big opportunities for growth in the European self-storage industry, prospects for growth were stunted in 2011 as the continent struggled with an economic downturn.